-It features excellent video quality, recording 10-bit 4:2:2 footage at up to 400 megabits per second.
-It also shoots in either DCI 4K (4,096 x 2,160) or Ultra HD (3,840 x 2,160) resolutions, and puts no limit on the length of clips you can record.
-Need to go on a long-winded rant or record an uninterrupted interview?
-No problem.
+It features excellent image quality thanks to 10-bit 4:2:2 recording at up to 400 megabits per second.
+It also shoots in either DCI 4K (4,096 x 2,160) or Ultra HD (3,840 x 2,160) resolutions.

 Like the Sony A6600, the GH5 gives you a fully-articulating monitor, 5-axis sensor-shift stabilization, and microphone and headphone jacks.

 It sounds like a winner all around, so why is the GH5 not our first pick?
 It comes down to autofocus.

 Panasonic developed its own focusing technology called Depth from Defocus (DFD) rather than go with the more standard phase-detection autofocus that the A6600 uses.
 For still photography, DFD is impressively fast and accurate — but it has a problem when it comes to video.
 Due to how the system works, it continuously makes small back-and-forth adjustments, and these slight changes in focus can show up in your video.
 It’s not always noticeable, but it can be a big distraction in some situations.

 While the GH5 is undoubtedly the better general video camera than the A6600, I have to contend that the Sony is going to be easier to use and more consistent, making it the better choice for most YouTube creators.
 If you can get by without perfect autofocus, however, the GH5 does have an edge in image quality and greater flexibility for color grading in post, if you don’t mind putting in more work.